BabylonJS/Documentation/content/How_To/GUI/Gui3D.md

 Content inside the slate can also be scrolled in X or Y directions.
 Use the `contentResolution` property to manipulate the resolution of the texture.

-The slate natively provides 2 `TouchHolographicButton` on the top right, the leftmost enables the [FollowBehavior] for the slate, and the rightmost destroys the slate.
+The slate natively provides 2 `TouchHolographicButton` on the top right, the leftmost enables the [FollowBehavior](/divingDeeper/behaviors/meshBehaviors#followbehavior) for the slate, and the rightmost destroys the slate.

 ### Near Menu

 The `NearMenu` is a small control that displays buttons close to the user.
-By default, it follows the user with [FollowBehavior].
+By default, it follows the user with [FollowBehavior](/divingDeeper/behaviors/meshBehaviors#followbehavior).
 It can be pinned in the world either by using the pin button, or whenever the user drags the backplate.

 Below, an exemple of a horizontal 3-button near menu.